WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 payload.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a list (Section 4.8 of
+Its value MUST be a parameterised list (Section 4.3 of {{!I-D.ietf-httpbis-header-structure}}).

-{{!I-D.ietf-httpbis-header-structure}}) of parameterised labels (Section 4.4 of
+Each parameterised identifier in the list MUST have parameters named "sig", "integrity", "validityUrl", "date", and "expires".
+Each parameterised identifier MUST also have either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
+This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature (see
-{{!I-D.ietf-httpbis-header-structure}}).
+{{parameterised-binary}}).
+The present parameters MUST have the following

-Each parameterised label MUST have parameters named "sig", "integrity", "validityUrl", "date", and "expires".
-Each parameterised label MUST also have either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
-This specification gives no meaning to the label itself, which can be used as a human-readable identifier for the signature (see {{parameterised-binary}}).
-The present parameters MUST have the following values:
+values:

 "sig"

-: Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
+: Binary content (Section 4.9 of {{!I-D.ietf-httpbis-header-structure}}) holding
   the signature of most of these parameters and the exchange's headers.

 "integrity"

-: A string (Section 4.2 of {{!I-D.ietf-httpbis-header-structure}}) containing
+: A string (Section 4.7 of {{!I-D.ietf-httpbis-header-structure}}) containing
   the lowercase name of the response header field that guards the response payload's integrity.

 "certUrl"

-: A string (Section 4.2 of {{!I-D.ietf-httpbis-header-structure}}) containing a
+: A string (Section 4.7 of {{!I-D.ietf-httpbis-header-structure}}) containing a
   [valid URL string](https://url.spec.whatwg.org/#valid-url-string).

 "certSha256"

-: Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
+: Binary content (Section 4.9 of {{!I-D.ietf-httpbis-header-structure}}) holding
   the SHA-256 hash of the first certificate found at "certUrl".

 "ed25519Key"

-: Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
+: Binary content (Section 4.9 of {{!I-D.ietf-httpbis-header-structure}}) holding
   an Ed25519 public key ({{!RFC8032}}).

 {:#signature-validityurl} "validityUrl"

-: A string (Section 4.2 of {{!I-D.ietf-httpbis-header-structure}}) containing a
+: A string (Section 4.7 of {{!I-D.ietf-httpbis-header-structure}}) containing a
   [valid URL string](https://url.spec.whatwg.org/#valid-url-string).

 "date" and "expires"

-: An unsigned integer (Section 4.1 of {{!I-D.ietf-httpbis-header-structure}})
+: An integer (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}})
   representing a Unix time.

 The "certUrl" parameter is *not* signed, so intermediates can update it with a